mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/index.md

 ## Installation
 Proceed with the installation as described in the [documentation of the Installer](/mesosphere/dcos/2.1/installing/production/deploying-dcos/installation/#install-dcos).
 Note that the current working directory when executing `dcos_generate_config.ee.sh` must be the `$DCOS_INSTALL_DIR` directory.

+If you are changing from a DC/OS CA issued certificate to a custom external certificate or vice versa, note that your clients may need to trust both CA's during the upgrade.

 ## Verify installation
 To verify that the DC/OS Enterprise cluster was installed correctly with the custom external certificate, initiate a TLS connection to Admin Router which will present the custom external certificate for the configured server names.
 In order to do this, specify a server name in the request that will match one of the entries in `external_certificate_servernames`.